igorskyflyer/npm-magic-queryselector/README.md

 ### TypeScript

-If you want to use it with TypeScript, you need to copy the following code
+If you want to use it with TypeScript, you need to import this module.
+This augments the global `Document` and `Element` interfaces with smarter return types.

+To do so, copy the following code:

 ```ts
 import '@igorskyflyer/magic-queryselector'
 ```

-and then do one of the following:
+and then do one of the either options:

 <br>